|

 Students receive as a normal part of their training a complete set of

-detailed notes bound in a 3-ring folder.
-As a student advances from 10th
+bound in a 3-ring folder.
+As a student advances from 10th gup towards

-gup towards 1st gup and eventually 1st dan, at each successful examination
+1st gup and eventually 1st dan, at each successful examination they are

-they are presented with the notes for their new gup along with the new belt
+presented with the notes for their new gup along with the new belt or

-point by point refresher useful during active periods.
-They contain the
+as a point by point refresher useful during active periods.
+They contain

 self-defense techniques, new terms, and set out the examination